Military history of Iraq: Saddam Hussein (1979–2003)

 Saddam Hussein came to power as President of Iraq on July 16, 1979.
-He was known for his oppressive regime that killed thousands of civilians.

-Iran–Iraq War

 After months of provocations and shelling of Iraqi towns and villages on the border with Iran by the newly established Ayatollah regime in Iran, Iraq responded on 22 September 1980 and achieved success in stopping the shelling of its border towns and villages.
 The Iran–Iraq dragged on into a long war, with between 1 and 2 million casualties.
 The war ended with a ceasefire on August 20, 1988 and the Iraqi military came out of it as one of the powerful military in the region.

 On June 7, 1981, Israeli F-15s and F-16s bombed and destroyed the Osirak nuclear reactor, 18 mi south of Baghdad following the orders of Israeli Prime Minister Menachem Begin.

 On May 17, 1987, an Iraqi Mirage fighter fired two Exocet missiles at the American ship USS Stark (FFG-31), killing thirty-seven of the crew.